jimCresswell/e2e-web-test-framework-jvm-demo/README.md

   * Linux/mac `test-demo`

 The application relies on a platform appropriate ChromeDriver binary being available and specified with the `webdriver.driver.chrome="path/to/chromedriver"` environment variable.
-ChromeDrivers for Chrome 77 are packaged with the distribution and [launch scripts](src/main/launchers) are provided in the package `bin` directory which set the appropriate environment variable and start the tests.
+ChromeDrivers for Chrome 77 are packaged with the distribution in the `lib/webdriver` directory and [launch scripts](src/main/launchers) are provided in the package `bin` directory which set the appropriate environment variable and start the tests.

   * Windows `windows_launcher.bat`
   * Linux `linux_launcher.sh`